WWE News: Toronto Announced As Location For ‘SummerSlam’ 2019

 That’s a lot of awesome WWE action to enjoy in just a week’s time, and the fans of Toronto can’t wait for the end of the summer spectacular to arrive.

-John Saboor is the WWE executive vice president released a statement that detailed just how excited the company is to be back in Canada for such an amazing event.
+John Saboor, the WWE executive vice president, released a statement that detailed just how excited the company is to be back in Canada for such an amazing event.

 “We are thrilled to bring WWE’s biggest event of the summer back to Toronto.
 We look forward to working with our partners at Tourism Toronto and Maple Leaf Sports & Entertainment to build a blueprint that welcomes our global fan base to the great city of Toronto.”

-SummerSlam will be a bit earlier in the month next August as it will take place on Aug.
-11, 2019.
+SummerSlam will be a bit earlier in the month this year, as it will take place August 11, 2019.
 The Axxess fan festival will take place the entire week leading up to the PPV and include matches, meet-and-greets, and much more.

 For many years, SummerSlam has taken place in either Los Angeles or New York, but that is all about to change.
 In 2019, WWE is bringing the big pay-per-view back to Toronto after a 15-year absence from holding it in Canada.
 It will be held at the Scotiabank Arena and have a whole host of other wrestling action and shows before and after the PPV for a full week that fans will absolutely love.